xuanye233/personal-websit/content/project/example/index.md

 ---
-title: Example Project
+title: Exploration of the Underground Game
-summary: An example of using the in-built project page.
+summary: This is a multiplayer online escape game.
+In the game, players can play different roles and pick up various items to interact with other players.
+The first player to escape the dungeon wins.
 tags:
-- Deep Learning
+- Game
-date: "2016-04-27T00:00:00Z"
+date: "2020-07-30T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: "https://github.com/xuanye233/Computer-Game"